 | Hair Oil’s Role | Cannot resolve the underlying deficiency | Can help reduce friction, breakage, and dryness |

-Many of these nutrients are already part of everyday Pakistani meals.
-Daal (lentils), saag (leafy greens), eggs, yogurt, and chicken karahi can all contribute meaningfully to hair-supportive nutrition when eaten consistently as part of a balanced diet, rather than relying on a single “superfood.”
+Many of these essential nutrients are already part of everyday Pakistani meals.
+Daal (lentils), saag (leafy greens), eggs, yogurt, and chicken karahi can all contribute meaningfully to hair-supportive nutrition when eaten consistently as part of a balanced diet, rather than relying on a single “superfood”.

 What Most People Get Wrong

-“Biotin fixes every hair problem.”
-As covered above, true biotin deficiency is rare, and supplementing without a confirmed deficiency rarely produces meaningful results.
+- “Biotin fixes every hair problem.”
+True biotin deficiency is rare, and supplementing without a confirmed deficiency rarely produces meaningful results.

-“Supplements work even without a deficiency.”
-Taking iron or zinc supplements when levels are already normal doesn’t speed up hair growth and can, in some cases, cause harm.
+- “Supplements work even without a deficiency.”
+Taking iron or zinc supplements when levels are already normal doesn’t speed up hair growth and can cause harm.

-“Expensive shampoos solve nutritional hair loss.”
-No external product can correct an internal deficiency; the two need to be addressed separately.
+- “Expensive shampoos solve nutritional hair loss.”
+No external product can correct an internal deficiency; both need to be addressed separately.

 Healthy hair starts from the inside, but the right external care makes a real difference too.
 As you work on improving your diet and addressing any underlying deficiencies, consider adding Rami Hair Oil to your routine as a supportive step toward stronger, better-nourished hair — one part of a complete, balanced approach to hair care.